 The introduction of the IoT (IoT) is creating an exponential surge in data usage, which can be expected to grow by 50% each year until 2020.
 This increase in data usage has caused concerns for carriers about the strain on their networks, and the costs are starting to become unmanageable.

-5G will help reduce this burden because it requires lower base station density than 4G/LTE, resulting in 20 times less cost per bit, according to Nokia estimates.
+5G will help reduce this burden because it requires a lower base station density than 4G/LTE, resulting in 20 times less cost per bit, according to Nokia estimates.
 That’s why many major cellular infrastructure players are building 5G networks, including Intel, Ericsson, and Qualcomm.

 Massive Multiple-Input Multiple-Output (MIMO) will play a big role in 5G networks.
 It's a technology that expands the number of antennas on base stations from dozens to hundreds, dramatically increasing network capacity.
 Massive MIMO will increase total data throughput by multiplying it with the number of antennas used in transmission.
-It's a big step towards making the network efficient and robust, thus, one of the major pros of 5G network.
+It's a big step towards making the network efficient and robust, thus, one of the major pros of the 5G network.

 A big advantage of 5G is its ease of use when it comes to network management.
 Because there are so many devices connected at once, things can quickly get complicated if not managed properly.

 Managing traffic flows becomes especially tricky during major events like concerts, sporting events, or even natural disasters–that’s why 5G has been designed for smarter connectivity and efficient bandwidth usage.

 Some of the cons of 5G that have been seen so far are that it has been a threat to people with epilepsy and other people who have neurological issues.
 In addition, there is the risk of increased electromagnetic radiation being emitted from cellular antennas, which can negatively impact cells and organisms in the environment.
 The following are some major cons of the 5G network as experts predict.